SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

-    If a conforming type satisfies the requirements for multiple constrained extensions that provide implementations for the same method or property, Swift will use the implementation corresponding the most specialized constraints.
+    If a conforming type satisfies the requirements for multiple constrained extensions that provide implementations for the same method or property, Swift will use the implementation corresponding to the most specialized constraints.

     ..
 TODO: It would be great to pull this out of a note, but we should wait until we have a better narrative that shows how this